traceypooh/eslint-deno/README.md

 # eslint-deno
-minimal deno + eslint checking showing quirks
+Minimal deno + eslint checking showing quirks

+These are issues that don't happen using `npx eslint .`

 ## this demonstrates a few issues:
 - `import/no-unresolved` always unhappy